top of page

 About

-Oluwatobi (Tobi) Babayemi is a doctoral student in the Department of Bioengineering at Rice University.
+Oluwatobi (Tobi) Babayemi is a doctoral candidate in the Department of Bioengineering at Rice University.
 Originally from Lagos, Nigeria; she moved to Houston with her family as a child.
-She completed her bachelor of science in Biomedical Engineering at the University of Texas at Dallas and joined the Sirianni lab in July 2020 where she is currently conducting her thesis research.
-Her research is focused on quantifying intrathecal nanoparticle drug delivery to the CNS with three central aims:
+She completed her bachelor of science in Biomedical Engineering at the University of Texas at Dallas and joined the Sirianni Laboratory in July 2020 to complete her doctoral research.
+Her research interests are in the areas of drug delivery and imaging therapeutics as it relates to nuclear medicine.

 bottom of page